-For the 2 zooplankton samples, empty contents into the white jars, add 50 mL of formalin and the waterproof label.
+For the first 2 zooplankton samples, empty contents into the white jars, add 50 mL of formalin and the waterproof label.
+For the 3rd drop empty the sample into the large black jar and leave on ice.

 Clearly label both jars by writing site and date on the outside and putting a waterproof label in each one also with date, time of drop and site information.